Braver strategies.

 Do you fund unregistered groups?

-Grants are typically made to organizations that are tax-exempt under section 501(c)(3) of the Internal Revenue Code in the United States or the equivalent in the country where the organization is based.
+Grants are made to organizations that are tax-exempt under section 501(c)(3) of the Internal Revenue Code in the United States or the equivalent in the country where the organization is based.

 Who are your grantee partners?